12.1 Safeguarding Children Partnership

 Members will be those with a strategic role in relation to safeguarding and promoting the welfare of children within their organisation.
 They should be able to:

 To be effective, safeguarding partnership arrangements should link to other strategic partnership work happening locally to support children and families.
 This will include other public boards including Health and wellbeing boards, Adult Safeguarding Boards, Channel Panels, Improvement Boards, Community Safety Partnerships, the Local Family Justice Board and MAPPAs.

-In order to bring transparency for children, families and all practitioners about the activity undertaken, the safeguarding partners must publish a report at least once in every 12-month period.
+To bring transparency for children, families and all practitioners about the activity undertaken, the Safeguarding Partners must publish a report at least once in every 12-month period.
 The report must set out what they have done as a result of the arrangements, including on child safeguarding practice reviews, and how effective these arrangements have been in practice.

 In addition, the report should also include:

-Safeguarding partners make sure the report is widely available on thier websites.
+Safeguarding Partners make sure the report is widely available on their websites.

-A copy of all published reports are sent to the Chid Safegaurding Practice Review Panel and the What Works Centre for Children's Social Care within 7 working days of being published.
+A copy of all published reports are sent to the Chid Safeguarding Practice Review Panel and the What Works Centre for Children's Social Care within 7 working days of being published.